-- 10.3.1.
+- 10.6.1.
 A contribution to living expenses is paid to awardees to help them meet everyday living costs such as accommodation, transport, food, entertainment and stationery.
-DFAT reviews the payment rate regularly. - 10.3.2.
-Entitlement to the contribution to living expenses allowance commences on the awardee's date of arrival in Australia, which must be no more than 14 days before commencement of their Introductory Academic Program.
+DFAT reviews the payment rate regularly. - 10.6.2.
+Entitlement to the contribution to living expenses allowance commences on the awardee's date of arrival in Australia, which must be no more than 14 days before commencement of their Introductory Academic Program. - 10.6.3.

-Page 72 of 140 - 10.3.3.
 The contribution to living expenses ends five days after the completion or termination of the scholarship.
-The completion of the scholarship varies: - i. for awardees undertaking coursework studies, the contribution to living expenses will cease five days after final examination results are released - ii. for research awardees, the contribution to living expenses will cease five days after the awardee submits their thesis - iii. for awardees departing before the release of their academic results, or for those who will be completing their thesis from their home country, the contribution to living expenses will cease five days after their departure from Australia.
-For the purposes of contribution to living expenses calculations, the awardee's departure date therefore becomes the end date of their scholarship. - iv. for awardees returning home before the release of their academic results, Student Contact Officers should obtain assurance from the awardee's supervisor that the awardee is likely to achieve a satisfactory result before agreeing to an earlier departure. - 10.3.4.
-Contribution to living expenses payments continue: - i. during public holidays and semester breaks - ii. during periods of fieldwork under the scholarship - iii. during reunion visits to the awardee's home country - iv. for up to six weeks if an awardee is medically unfit to study, hospitalised or detained. - 10.3.5.
-Contribution to living expenses payments will not be made: - i. during periods of scholarship suspension - ii. where an awardee is detained for more than six weeks. - 10.3.6.
-Awardees are responsible for all their expenses in Australia including those of any family members.
+The completion of the scholarship varies: - i. for awardees undertaking coursework studies, the contribution to living expenses will cease five days after final examination results are released; - ii. for research awardees, the contribution to living expenses will cease five days after the awardee submits their thesis; - iii. for awardees departing before the release of their academic results, or for those who will be completing their thesis from their home country, the contribution to living expenses will cease five days after their departure from Australia.
+For the purposes of contribution to living expenses calculations, the awardee's departure date therefore becomes the end date of their scholarship; and - iv. {I} for awardees returning home before the release of their academic results, Student Contact Officers should obtain assurance from the awardee's supervisor that the awardee is likely to achieve a satisfactory result before agreeing to an earlier departure. - 10.6.4.
+Contribution to living expenses payments continue: - i. during public holidays and semester breaks. - ii. during periods of fieldwork under the scholarship - iii. during reunion visits to the awardee's home country. - iv. for up to six weeks if an awardee is medically unfit to study, hospitalised or detained. - 10.6.5.
+Contribution to living expenses payments will not be made: - i. during periods of scholarship suspension. - ii. where an awardee is detained by Australian or foreign authorities for more than six weeks.

+- 10.6.6. {A} Awardees are responsible for all their expenses in Australia including those of any family members.
 The contribution to living expenses is currently tax exempt.
-Awardees should visit the Australian Taxation Office website at www.ato.gov.au for information on Australian tax laws. - 10.3.7.
-Awardees must notify institutions immediately if there is an overpayment of the contribution to living payments.
+Awardees should visit the Australian Taxation Office website at www.ato.gov.au for information on Australian tax laws. - 10.6.7. {A} Awardees must notify institutions immediately if there is an overpayment of the contribution to living payments.
 In this case the awardee must make arrangements to repay the overpayment amount to the institution immediately.
-Failure to do so will be considered as an act of fraud.
+Failure to do so will be considered as an act of fraud and may result in the termination of their scholarship

-- i. pay the contribution to living expenses fortnightly, in arrears, into an Australian bank account nominated by the awardee - ii. make the first payment on the first available pay day of the institution's payment period after the awardee's arrival - iii. make subsequent payments fortnightly in accordance with the institution's fortnightly payment periods iv. advise all awardees of the need to obtain a tax file number for banking purposes and for cases where awardees are seeking employment.
+- i. pay the contribution to living expenses fortnightly, in arrears, into an Australian bank account nominated by the awardee; - ii. make the first payment on the first available pay day of the institution's payment period after the awardee's arrival; - iii. make subsequent payments fortnightly in accordance with the institution's fortnightly payment periods; and - iv. advise all awardees of the need to obtain a tax file number for banking purposes and for cases where awardees are seeking employment.

-10.4.
+10.7.
 Overseas Student Health Cover